rgriff23/Mosquito_ecology/Manuscript/Synopsis.md

 ## References

+- Cohen, W., and S. Goward.
+2004.
+Landsat's role in ecological applications of remote sensing.
+Bioscience 54:535-545.

 - Fournier, D. A., H. J. Skaug, J. Ancheta, J. Ianelli, A. Magnusson, M. N. Maunder, A. Nielsen, and J. Sibert.
 2012.
 AD Model Builder: using automatic differentiation for statistical inference of highly parameterized complex nonlinear models.
 Optimization Methods & Software 27:233-249.

 - Heck, K.L., van Belle, G., and D. Simberloff.
 1975.
 Explicit Calculation of the Rarefaction Diversity Measurement and the Determination of Sufficient Sample Size.
 Ecology 56(6):1459.